 UNDERGROUND NATURAL GAS STORAGE - Subsurface storage, including in depleted gas or oil reservoirs and salt caverns, of natural gas that has been transferred from its original location for the primary purpose of load balancing the production of natural gas.
-Includes compression and dehydration facilities, and pipelines.
+Includes compression and dehydration facilities and pipelines.

-- 5. Preexisting, legal nonconforming natural gas and/or petroleum extraction activities.
-Notwithstanding any provision of this chapter to the contrary, any natural gas and/or petroleum extraction activities that are being conducted in the Town as of the effective date of this Section 148-5-5I shall be subject to the following: - a.
-Continuance as preexisting, nonconforming use; prohibited use. - i).
-If, as of the effective date of this local law, substantive natural gas and/or petroleum extraction activities are occurring in the Town, and those activities are in all respects being conducted in accordance with all applicable laws and regulations, including without limitation all valid permits required to be issued by the New York State Department of Environmental Conservation ("DEC") and all other regulating agencies for such activities, then and only then such activity shall be considered a preexisting, nonconforming use
+- (5) Preexisting, legal nonconforming natural gas and/or petroleum extraction activities.
+Notwithstanding any provision of this chapter to the contrary, any natural gas and/or petroleum extraction activities that are being conducted in the Town as of the effective date of this § 148-5-5H shall be subject to the following: - (a) Continuance as preexisting, nonconforming use; prohibited use. - [1] If, as of the effective date of this chapter, substantive natural gas and/ or petroleum extraction activities are occurring in the Town, and those activities are in all respects being conducted in accordance with all applicable laws and regulations, including without limitation all valid permits required to be issued by the New York State Department of Environmental Conservation (DEC) and all other regulating agencies for such activities, then and only then such activity shall be considered a preexisting, nonconforming use and shall be allowed to continue, subject, however, to the provisions of Subsection H(5)(b) and (c) below. - [2] Natural gas and/or petroleum extraction activities that are being conducted in the Town as of the effective date of this chapter and which do not qualify for treatment under the preceding Subsection H(5)(a)[1] above shall not be grandfathered and shall in all respects be prohibited as contemplated by Subsection H(1) of this § 148-5-5.